shsagir/play-area-sync/docs/_WIP/install-craft-3-uni.md

 ## Updating Craft

 The lastest beta is just a `composer update` away.
-The output looks something like this:
+When you run this command in the terminal locally, the output looks something like this:

 ```plain
 Loading composer repositories with package information